barton-willis/asymptotic_expansion/README.md

 Additionally, this repository has three related files that are not a part of the asymptotic expansion package; these files are:

 * `simplimexpt` is new implementation of the function that computes the limit of an exponential function.
-Running the testsite with `simplimexpt` fixes several rtest_limit_extra failures.
-But it also causes dozens of testsuite failures plus multiple at calls to asksign.
+Running the testsite with `simplimexpt` fixes seven rtest_limit_extra failures, and it also causes 55 testsuite failures (some of these
+55 failures are syntatic, not semantic failures) plus one test that triggers multiple calls to asksign.

 * `my-infsimp` is an unpolished effort at a new implementation of the function `simpinf.` The testsuite stalls when this file has been loaded.